sorryshady/price2quote/memory-bank/activeContext.md

 ## Current State

-Authentication system is complete.
-Ready to implement comprehensive company onboarding flow with extended company profile, services (20 limit), skill levels per service, base pricing, and AI summary generation for the PricingGPT platform.
+Database schema and Supabase storage setup are complete.
+Ready to implement the comprehensive company onboarding UI with multi-step form, logo upload, services management, and AI summary generation for the PricingGPT platform.